 But never one to cease experimentation, she is also simultaneously developing new complimentary bodies of work using Polaroid and plastic cameras to bring fresh perspective to both her figure and landscape work.

-In addition to producing photographic images, Kelley is also extensively involved in alternative processes education and research.
-Often teaching workshops in the Bay Area and surrounding environs, she most recently worked as a photographer and manager at San Francisco’s tintype portrait studio, Photobooth.
+In addition to producing photographic images, Kelley is also involved in alternative processes education and research, often teaching workshops in the Bay Area and surrounding environs.
+After many years working in the fine-art gallery world she went on to become manager and photographer at San Francisco’s tintype portrait studio, Photobooth.
+She is currently a writer and curator for Analog Forever Magazine.